Software Defined Radio

 Production and Retired Kits

-Tony KB9YIG has announced The implementation of a new ordering system.
+Tony KB9YIG announced The implementation of his new ordering system.
 The following is an excerpt from his announcement message:

 Today we're starting a new chapter in the SoftRock kit sales.
 Effective immediately, please place all future orders at the web site http://KB9YIG.com.
 We've begun to automate SoftRock order entry, payment, shipping and status reporting.
 This transition includes several changes that I'd like to elaborate on.